SkandaAithal-1/CUDA/README.md

 **Summary** :
 Implemented an optimised kernel for 2d convolution.
 The threads map to the input vector and some threads of the block are turned off during output vector calculation.

+## Task 11: Stencil

+**Summary** :
+Implemented a 3D 7 point stencil operation.
+The tiling is similar to the 2D convolution.

+**Details** :

+- This uses thread coarsening to reduce the number of threads launched.
+- The data reuse in this case is less compared to 2D convolution, so the upper limit on floating-point to global memory access ratio is not as high.
+- This is the motivation for thread coarsening.
+- Register tiling is also done here to reduce the amount of shared memory used since data in the third dimension is not necessarily shared with the entire block.